cloud36/navigation_drlnd/README.md

 ### Instructions

-Follow the instructions in `Navigation.ipynb` to get started with training your own agent or follow the instruction in 'play_smart_agent.ipynb' to play a smart agent trained by Double-DQN.
+Follow the instructions in `Navigation.ipynb` to get started with training your own agent or follow the instruction in `play_smart_agent.ipynb` to play a smart agent trained by Double-DQN.